troclaux/notes/sql.md

 ## constraints

-> rules that enforce data integrity and maintain consistency in a database
+> rules that allow data to be entered into a table only if it meets the predefined conditions

 - examples
   - `NOT NULL`: ensures a column cannot have NULL value